sammaadaniel30/practical_work_i_oop_-43009300914-/repo/README.md

 Added a method to check when all the trains are docked and end the program.

 Fixed minimal erros in the program class.

+Added setters and getters as well as changed the atributes of each class(not applied to Program) to the maximum access modifier possible to enhance encapsulation.
+(Protected for attributes in Train Class, rest are private).